 This post was originally published on this site

 A visual factory is a production line that uses images and other visual cues to help workers quickly and easily find the tools and parts they need to do their job.
-Following a few simple best practices, you can set up a visual factory that will help your bottom line by making your production line more efficient and organized.
+Following a few simple best practices, you can set up a visual factory that will help improve your bottom line by making your production line more efficient and organized.

 Visual Factory Best Practices